List of Wentworth characters: May Jenkins

 May Jenkins (Anni Finsterer) (season 7) is Boomer's abusive mother.
 She is an alcoholic.
 She sponsors Boomer for her day release, but later gets them both arrested for shoplifting.
 She is remanded to Wentworth, where she continues to bully her daughter.
 Liz eventually helps Boomer stand up to her.
 In the finale, after Boomer attempts to end the siege by taking Marie hostage, Brody kills May as punishment.

+Routh

+Routh (Cindy Rella) (seasons 3-7) is an inmate often seen in the background.
+She helps Latham hold Linda Miles hostage during Ferguson's kangaroo court in "Coup De Grace".
+Her name is revealed when she is offered a fight in Vicky Kosta's fight club in season 6.

+Kylee Webb

+Kylee Webb (Geraldine Hakewill) (season 7) is a new, drug-addicted inmate at Wentworth.
+When her drugs are confiscated and destroyed by Kaz, she goes into withdrawal and eventually attacks Vera, but is calmed down by Dr. Miller and later transferred to the psych ward.

 Narelle Stang

 Narelle Stang (Morgana O'Reilly) (season 7) is the sister of a man who was assaulted by the Red Right Hand, leaving him mentally handicapped.
 He was assaulted for something he didn't do.
 Narelle is arrested for assault, and finds out that Kaz is in Wentworth as well.
 She also knows Rita under the name "Rita Harris", and knows she is an undercover cop.
 She blackmails Rita to kill Kaz with this information, but Ruby eventually stops this by confessing to Narelle's crime.